reconjohn/residential/docs/residential.md

 ## Residential solar installation in housing unit median value

-> Higher solar installation is correlated with higher housing unit median value.
+> Higher solar installation is correlated with higher median value of owner-occupied housing units.
 Cluster #3, #1 and #2 in order are more likely to have higher solar installation.

 <img src="residential_files/figure-html/unnamed-chunk-23-1.png" style="display: block; margin: auto;" />